Kubogi/certificate-management-docs/README.md

 A certificate management system for educational institutions that tracks students, graduation certificates, issuing schools, and verification records.

+The platform was developed to improve student access to certificate records for partner institutions.
+Previously, students had to retrieve or verify records directly through the institution’s administrative office.
+The online lookup system allows certificate information to be accessed instantly and remotely.

 The production deployment runs on a single VPS hosting the frontend, backend API, and MongoDB instance behind an Nginx reverse proxy.
-The system is currently deployed and used in production by a partner institution.
+The system is currently deployed and used in production by 25+ educational institutions.

 **This repository contains documentation only.
 The codebase is closed source.**